 Mastering the Minecraft Mob-Killing Commands: A Comprehensive Guide

 There are many reasons why you might want to eliminate mobs in Minecraft.
-The most efficient method is using commands, specifically the /kill
+The most efficient method is using commands, specifically the /kill command.
+However, even this seemingly simple command has nuances.
+This guide explains how to use it effectively.

 Before You Begin: Enabling Cheats

-command requires a world with cheats enabled.
+The /kill command requires a world with cheats enabled.
 If cheats aren't already activated, follow these instructions:

 Java Edition: